 Update my MoretonAlert details

 Council has invested heavily in conventional recreation facilities over the past decades such as sporting facilities, however, as new trends emerge, it is important we adapt our planning to meet the expectations of our communities.

 Council's Outdoor recreation plan(PDF, 17MB) was endorsed in November 2019.
 It outlines a long-term vision and provides recommendations for the planning and development of outdoor recreation opportunities within our region over the next 20 years.

-It identifies the region’s current outdoor recreation offering, opportunities to enhance existing facilities as well as opportunities to strengthen partnerships with land owners, land managers and community groups that will help to support outdoor recreation into the future.
+The plan identifies our current outdoor recreation offering, and opportunities to enhance and improve the experience for users.
+It also provides opportunities to strengthen partnerships with landowners, land managers and community groups to support outdoor recreation into the future.

-The Inter-urban Break (IUB) is a 63,000-hectare area that overlaps the Sunshine Coast Council and Moreton Bay Regional Council areas.
+The Inter-urban Break (IUB) is a 63,000-hectare area that overlaps the Sunshine Coast Council and City of Moreton Bay local government areas.
 The Inter-urban Break Outdoor Recreation Plan(PDF, 31MB) guides planning for recreation activities in this area.

 It was partially funded by the Queensland Government's Department of Housing and Public Works - Sport and Recreation.

 Register to stay updated